 Bellinger’s power has dropped off as well, though his 19 homers in ’22 were respectable in light of the position he played.
 That said, there’s a lot of inconsistency in his game and I’m not sure the fix is as simple as getting a change of scenery.

 If we keep the conversation limited to just these two — another wrinkle would be to trade for Michael A. Taylor — it’s a matter of choosing more of a known commodity over the hope that a former phenom can find himself.
 Provided Kiermaier’s hip gets the green light, he would be my pick by a wide margin because I feel more confident in knowing what the Cubs would be getting.

 Bellinger is several years younger and has produced elite-level offense in the past, I just don’t really trust that he’s a replacement-level bat at this point.
-While his ceiling is much higher than Kiermaier’s, his floor is much lower.
+While his ceiling is much higher than Kiermaier’s, his floor is lower.

 Provided the Cubs are able to make a bigger splash with an infield bat and another DH/1B type to complement Matt Mervis, the offensive dimension of a short-term centerfielder won’t matter as much.
 This is about improving their defense up the middle to help out a staff that figures to give up a lot of contact even after requisite additions.

 Give me Kiermaier, Carlos Correa or Trea Turner, José Abreu, Koudai Senga, a game-managing catcher to split time with Yan Gomes, and a couple of experienced arms for the bullpen.
 With a little tinkering around the edges and some production from young hitters like Mervis, I think the Cubs could make a little noise.